 In 1961, a 13-year-old fanboy wrote a gushing letter of appreciation an adoration to his favorite comics publisher, Marvel.
 That fanboy was George R.R.
 Martin.

-this perfect kitchen addition for the Star Wars loving foodie in your life.
+Check out this perfect kitchen addition for the Star Wars loving foodie in your life.

 Ever wanted to travel outside of Earth's atmosphere?
 If you have $10 USD, then Urgency Network would like to give you a chance to make that wish a reality.